isaiah1112/iblox/README.md

 ![Logo](docs/source/_static/iblox.png "iblox")

 A Python module for interacting with [Infoblox's WAPI](https://www.infoblox.com/).
 It uses Python's request module to handle session caching and is very flexible.
-In order to maintain the most amount of compatibility we test iblox using the following versions of Python:

-* Python2.7
-* Python3.4
-* Python3.5
-* Python3.6
-* Python3.7
-* Python3.8
-* Python3.9
+We currently maintian compatibility with the [latest supported versions of Python!](https://devguide.python.org/versions/)

 ## License